jakelever/kindred/docs/index.rst

 Let's walk through a basic example for the BioNLP Shared Task.
 This will involve loading a corpus of data to train a classifier and a corpus to make predictions on and for evaluation.
 We will then train the classifier, make the predictions and evaluate how we did.
 The smaller steps (parsing, candidate building & vectorizing) are done behind the scenes.

-First we need to load the data.
+First, we need to load the data.
 We want the training and development corpus and use the commands below

 >>> trainCorpus = kindred.bionlpst.load('2016-BB3-event-train')
 >>> devCorpus = kindred.bionlpst.load('2016-BB3-event-dev')